erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/UEFI-updating.md

 - [Latest UEFI](https://raw.githubusercontent.com/erdilS/Port-Windows-11-Xiaomi-Pad-5/main/images/xiaomi-nabu_20240212-V2.img)

 ## Replace old UEFI with the new one
 - Boot to Android

-- Open folder "Windows" in explorer
+- Open the `UEFI` folder in your internal storage

-- Delete old UEFI
+- Delete the old UEFI and place the new one inside

-- Put new UEFI to this folder

-- Rename UEFI to boot.img

 ## Done, switch to Windows and enjoy